MP Estate Planning UK

 TypeMain benefitKey trade-off

-Life interest trustHome use and income for a spouseChildren wait to receive capital
+Interest in possession (life interest) trustHome use and income for a spouse; capital preserved for childrenChildren must wait until the life interest ends to receive capital

 We often recommend discussing these strategies with a specialist.
-Read more about a life interest option at how a life interest trust can protect your family’s.
+Read more about a life interest option at how a life interest trust can protect your family’s future.

 Plan around the family home and ownership structure